nis65/ansible-debian-router/README.md

 ### applications: openvpn, unifi

 * **openvpn**: only the server part. certificate management is exptected to be done externally.
 As I wanted to replace a predecessor system, all crypto material was to be migrated from the there anyway.
 Extensive nft drop in file.
-Individual client configuration (openvpn and nftables).
+Individual client configuration for both openvpn and nftables.
 * **afraid**: needed to find your openvpn server from anywhere in the internet (dyndns alternative).
 * **unifi**: Installs the unifi software and provides some `nft` rules.